OguzhanDUYAR/fedora-starter/README.md

 Screenshot

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL3 License - see the LICENSE file for details.

 Contributing
 Fork the repository